weaveworks-experiments/fleeet/docs/design/assemblages.md

  - act as a communication channel between control plane and worker clusters
  - define a self-contained, consistent, exactly-versioned composition of configuration

-These things are ideally done in the layer _above_ Assemblages:
+These things are ideally done in the layers _above_ Assemblages:

  - calculating which pieces of configuration go to which clusters
  - figuring out the exact versions for each piece